rajat4665/Convert-your-ubuntu-into-Mac-OS/README.md

 <img class="alignnone size-full wp-image-163" src="https://getpython.files.wordpress.com/2019/09/maxresdefault.jpg" alt="maxresdefault.jpg" width="1280" height="720" />

-Hi readers, are you guys using ubuntu? , have you guys bored by using the same user interface ? then this post for you.
-In this post I am gonna show you how you can coustomise your ubuntu interface in just few steps and make it like Mac os.
-So without wating anymore time let's dive in.
+Hi readers, are you guys using ubuntu? , have you guys bored by using the same user interface? then this post for you.
+In this post, I am gonna show you how you can customize your ubuntu interface in just a few steps and make it like Mac os.
+So without wasting any more time let's dive in.
-<h3>Step 1: Dwonload all required files form this <a href="https://drive.google.com/file/d/1ObDZn6e-4Zrv1CRJZR4MC3RzF2oPQ4ze/view" target="_blank" rel="noopener">link</a></h3>
+<h3>Step 1: Download all required files form this <a href="https://drive.google.com/file/d/1ObDZn6e-4Zrv1CRJZR4MC3RzF2oPQ4ze/view" rel="noopener">link</a></h3>
-<h3>Step 2: Install gnome tweak tool by the following command</h3>
+<h3>Step 2: Install the gnome tweak tool by the following command</h3>
 <pre>sudo apt-get install -y gnome-tweak-tool</pre>
-<h3>step 3: Install chrome gnome shell by this command</h3>
+<h3>step 3: Install chrome gnome-shell by this command</h3>
 <pre>sudo apt-get install -y chrome-gnome-shell</pre>
 <h3>Step 4: open firefox/chrome and go to this website "https://extensions.gnome.org/"</h3>
-Here search user-theme in gnome extention click on that and see toggle on-off button , turn it On and a popup appear for install extention click on install
+Here search user-theme in gnome extension click on that and see toggle on-off button, turn it On and a popup appear for install extension click on install

 <img class="alignnone size-full wp-image-156" src="https://getpython.files.wordpress.com/2019/09/screenshot-from-2019-09-23-03-49-42.png" alt="Screenshot from 2019-09-23 03-49-42" width="1295" height="448" />
 <h3>Step 5: Extract all files that you download from step1</h3>